LabRAI/TyphoFormer/README.md

 ```
 ### ❗️[NOTICE]

-- **In this repository, we already provide four-year ground-truth typhoon records from HURDAT2, and the corresponding GPT-4o generated language descriptions, as well as the MiniLM generated language embeddings for you to try.
+- **In this repository, we already provide five-year ground-truth typhoon records from HURDAT2, and the corresponding GPT-4o generated language descriptions, as well as the MiniLM generated language embeddings for you to try.
 However, in our own experiments, we use over 20+ years' Typhoon records and LLM-generated natural language descriptions as our database.**

 - The raw numerical typhoon records from 2020-2024 is provided in `HURDAT_2new_3000.csv`
 - If you want to generate your own language context descriptions using GPTs, make sure you have a valid OpenAI API Key and put it in the `generate_text_description_new.py`.